Hege Riise

-Hege Riise (born 18 July 1969) is a Norwegian football coach and former midfield player who is coaching the Norway women's national football team.
-One of the best footballers of her generation, she won the FIFA Women's World Cup, the Olympic Games, and the UEFA Women's Euro with the Norway women's national football team.
+Hege Riise (born 18 July 1969) is a Norwegian football coach and former midfield player.
+She is considered one of the best footballers of her generation, having won the FIFA Women's World Cup, the Olympic Games, and the UEFA Women's Euro with the Norway women's national football team.

 Playing career

 Club

-Riise started playing football at age six and played in a boys' team until age 14.
+Riise started playing football at age six and played on a boys' team until age 14.
 She won the Norwegian Cup competition with Setskog-Høland in 1992.
 In late 1995 along with four other Norwegians she joined Nikko Securities Dream Ladies football club in Japan.
 Nikko won the Japanese league and cup competitions in 1996 and the cup in 1997, after which Riise moved back to Norway to play again with Setskog-Høland.

 She joined Asker FK, in 2000, and again won the cup competition with Asker the same year.
-Drafted by the Carolina Courage in the Women's United Soccer Association 2000 Foreign Draft, Riise was the team's MVP two times and led the Courage to a WUSA Founders Cup title in 2002, before her involvement was curtailed by an anterior cruciate ligament injury.
+Drafted by the Carolina Courage in the Women's United Soccer Association 2000 foreign draft, Riise was the team's MVP two times and led the Courage to a WUSA Founders Cup title in 2002, before her involvement was curtailed by an anterior cruciate ligament injury.
 In 2003 the Norwegian Football Association named Riise the best female Norwegian footballer ever.

 Returning to Norway in 2005 Hege Riise joined Team Strømmen of Oslo and became the club's playing assistant trainer in 2006.
 She played her last top-level match with Team Strømmen on 28 October 2006 aged 37 and retired from football as a player.

 International

 Riise made her international debut with the Norwegian national team in 1990.
 Norway won the UEFA Women's Championship in 1993.
-Two years later with Norway she won the Women's World Cup and was awarded the Golden Ball after the competition.
+Two years later, with Norway, she won the Women's World Cup and was awarded the Golden Ball after the competition.

-Riise's biggest achievement with Norway was winning the gold medal at the 2000 Summer Olympics in Sydney, to become one of only three women in the world to win the Olympics, the World Cup and the European Championship (with Gro Espeseth and Bente Nordby).
+Riise's biggest achievement with Norway was winning the gold medal at the 2000 Summer Olympics in Sydney, to become one of only three women (all Norwegian) in the world to win the Olympics, the World Cup and the European Championship (with Gro Espeseth and Bente Nordby).

 She retired from international football in September 2004 with 188 caps and 58 goals.